solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 *) Sitz. d. k.
 Ac. d.
 Wiss.
 Vienna.
 Vol. 71.
 Section 2.
 1875.
 April Issue. pp. 9-10.

 Sulphuric iron makes up a significant portion of the composition of the stone from Iowa.
-It shows up spread into tiny irregularly defined spots, sandwiched, so to speak, between the constituent fragments.
+It shows up spread into tiny irregularly defined spots, sandwiched, so to speak, between the constituent pieces.

 ...